5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 1. config_DSDT.plist

 This is 100% working for T530 Models wih both HD (AAPL,ig-platform-id 03006601) and HD+ Displays (AAPL,ig-platform-id 04006601).
-If you just want to have a well running System, use this.
-You need to rename this config to config.plist in order to boot with this.
+If you just want to have a well running System, use this!

+ATTENTION: You need to rename this config to config.plist in order to boot with this.
 You can't Boot Windows from within the BootPicker of OpenCore if you have Dual Boot Setup using a single HDD/SSD for both Windows and MacOS.

 In this config, have a look at ACPI > Add and enable either DSDT-HD.aml or DSDT-HD+.aml depending on the Display Panel your Lenovo T530 uses.
-Check the comments for more info.
+Check the comments to decide which one you need.

 2. config_DSDT-less.plist